shailzajolly/EaSe/README.md

-# vqa-metric-analysis
+# Vqa-metric-analysis
-Analysis tool for evaluating VQA tasks
+Analysis tool for evaluating VQA Datasets

-The script divides validation data of VQA2.0 into 2 subsets easy and difficult samples based on subjectivity of each sample.
+The repository contains code of our accepted NAACL paper titled "EaSe: A Diagnostic Tool for VQA based on Answer Diversity".

 ## Prerequisites